 Pellet: The distance required to keep away from a wall for most pellet stoves is usually 3-6 inches only.

-Wood: The flame produced from burning wood can be mesmerizing.
+Wood: The flame produced by burning wood can be mesmerizing.
 It produces some kind of romantic and vibrant feeling.

-Pellet: The property of being low moist material makes them easier to burn the moist.
-Quite intense flame can be observed.
+Pellet: The property of being low moist material makes it easier to burn the most.
+A quite intense flame can be observed.

 All about Wood Pellets as Alternative Fuel

 Wood pellets are a form of biomass that is currently used as a carbon-neutral alternative fuel.
 They are basically produced from compacted sawdust, a byproduct of any wood transformational activity such as sawmilling.
-They are believed to be advantageous over other forms of biomass fuels and non renewable fossil fuels.
-They are environmental friendly.
+They are believed to be advantageous over other forms of biomass fuels and non-renewable fossil fuels.
+They are environmentally friendly.
 The carbon dioxide that is emitted during the utilization of wood pellets is neutralized since the trees and plants themselves absorb it during the process of photosynthesis to grow and survive.
 They are also efficient and easy to ignite due to their low moisture content.
 They would not require a massive amount of energy just to initiate and complete combustion.
-In fact, some tests revealed that they have a high energy content that is comparable to high quality coal.
+In fact, some tests revealed that they have a high energy content that is comparable to high-quality coal.

 Other countries are also starting to be interested in this form of biomass fuel.
-Wood pellets became a good competition for fossil fuels and other type of biomass wood fuels such as wood chips, wood, etc. They are readily available and quite plentiful in several countries making them more advantageous to other non renewable heat generating goods.
+Wood pellets became a good competition for fossil fuels and other types of biomass wood fuels such as wood chips, wood, etc. They are readily available and quite plentiful in several countries making them more advantageous to other non-renewable heat-generating goods.
 Many states in North America have been starting to use wood pellets.
 Surprisingly, the demand for them is rising due to the fact that natural gas price is also constantly increasing these past winter seasons.

-A very long time ago, wood or coal were just the available heat generating goods for many homes but when wood pellets entered, they became a hit.
-Undeniably, the attraction for wood pellet as wood fuel is very strong.
+A very long time ago, wood or coal were just the available heat-generating goods for many homes but when wood pellets entered, they became a hit.
+Undeniably, the attraction for wood pellets as wood fuel is very strong.

 Home-based Checking of Quality Pellets